Chinese firm harvests social media posts, data of prominent Americans and military

 Zhenhua maintains a company blog on WeChat with a possibly tongue-in-cheek name — “Bureau 99” — that is reminiscent of the numbered divisions within the Chinese military.

-On the blog, an unnamed author gives takes on intelligence, U.S.-China relations and how social media influences U.S. presidential campaigns.
-In one post in August, the author said Chinese open-source intelligence was historically “minimally effective” and relegated to institutions like the Academy of Military Sciences.
+On the blog, an unnamed author posts takes on intelligence, U.S.-China relations and how social media influences U.S. presidential campaigns.
+In one post in August, the author said Chinese open-source intelligence was historically “minimally effective” and relegated to institutions such as the Academy of Military Sciences.

 That changed with the passage of China’s national intelligence law in 2017, the author wrote: The law “promoted the healthy development of the intelligence industry.”